harrypatton/algorithms/interview/systemdesign/tiny-url.md

 ## Database incremental id

 1. the incremenal id could be 32 or 64 bit integer.
 Flicker shows a simple command to always get new id from DB.
 2. fault: what if the server is down?
 Flicker uses two machines.
 Each machine increase by 2; one starts with 1, and the other starts with 2.
 In this case, it can avoid one machine down.
 We can keep add more machines if necessary and the gap becomes `machine count`.
+3. Once get the id, use 62-based string to get shorter URL.

-## Twitter way
+## Twitter way to generate random id

 1. a few machines generates random id.
 Each machine has a server id.
 2. In that machine, it generates an id made of time stamp and sequence number.
 3. The full ID is composed of a timestamp, a worker number, and a sequence number.

+## Scalability

+1. when we have more and more data that a single machine cannot hold the result, we have to use distributed system.
+2. hash the long url to be an integer and then use the integer to find the machine.
+On the machine, get an id and get short url.
+3. because each machine has its own id generator, so two machines may generate the same id.
+So we need to add a worker id in shorter string.
+This post has a good explanation: http://blog.wenhaolee.com/system-design-tinyurl/